brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 But in C++20, an input iterator's postfix increment operator need not return a copy of itself.
 All the ones in the standard library return `void`.
 This is the safer design, since any use of postfix increment that isn't either ignoring the result or exactly the above expression are simply wrong for input iterators.

 Trying to be backwards compatible with pre-C++20 iterators is quite hard (again, see [@P2259R0]), and the `const_iterator<It>` implementation provided in this paper would _not_ be a valid C++17 input iterator.

-Additionally, the C++20 iterator concepts require default construction and not all C++17 iterators in the wild have this functionality, so we cannot impose it retroactively.
-Would we really want to introduce a second `const_iterator` type to improve `std::cbegin`?
+Additionally, C++20 input iterators are required to be default constructible while C++17 input iterators were not.

+On the other hand, is it critically important to have a constant iterator for a C++17 input iterator?
+You're not going to mutate anything meaningful anyway.

+A simple solution could have `std::cbegin(c)` pass through C++17 input iterators unconditionally, and otherwise do `make_const_iterator(as_const(c).begin())` (i.e. the `std::ranges::cbegin` described above) for all iterators that are either C++20 iterators or C++17 forward iterators.
+This probably addresses the majority of the use-cases with minimal fuss.

 Moreover, would we want to extend `std::cbegin` to also handle non-`const`-iterable ranges?
 This is technically doable:

 ```cpp
 template <typename C>